LordCastle/is-it-x-date-yet/README.md

 ## Features

-- **Memory**: Browser remembers your selected date/time
+- **Shareable Links**: Share specific dates and times with others through URLs
-- **Smart Defaults**: Automatically sets to current local date/time on first load
+- **Smart Defaults**: Automatically sets to current local date/time when no date is specified
+- **Real-time Updates**: Continuously checks if the selected time has been reached

 ---